By David Joel Miller.

 Does your anger get out of control?

 People with an anger management problem seem to have only one setting on their anger control.
-The anger is ether off or it is on.
+The anger is either off or it is on.
 This leaves them with only two settings, I think I am not angry and I am boiling over with anger.
 Those boil overs are what gets them in trouble.

 Learning to recognize you are getting angry helps avoid boil overs.